sarah2627/portfolio/README.md

 ## What I use

 - The VueJs framework: https://vuejs.org/
-- The GSAP (Green Sock) bookshop: https://greensock.com/gsap/
+- The GSAP (Green Sock) library: https://greensock.com/gsap/
-- The AOS (Animate On Scroll) bookshop: https://michalsnik.github.io/aos/
+- The AOS (Animate On Scroll) library: https://michalsnik.github.io/aos/

 ## How To